Abersoch

+Etymology

+The village takes its name from the river Soch, which reaches the sea in the village.
+'Aber' meaning 'estuary', gives us a literal translation of the 'Soch Estuary'.
+The name of the village is often rendered "Rabar" in the local Welsh dialect.

 Archaeology

 In the dry summer of 2018, aerial photography at Fach Farm, some 1100 metres north of the bridge over the Afon Soch, identified crop marks that were reported as a possible Roman fortlet.
 High-resolution geophysics in 2019 revealed evidence of a complex defended enclosure, unlike Roman military structures but suggesting a pre-Roman date.

 Tourism

-Built upon the fishing trade, Abersoch was once a small village which grew exponentially after the 1950's with the rise of tourism.
+Built upon the fishing trade, Abersoch was once a small village which grew exponentially after the 1950s with the rise of tourism.
 The fishing port which was guided by the Abersoch Fishermen's Society (which was replaced with the active Pysgotwyr Llŷn Fishermen's Association) is still being used for fishing, however it is no longer the village's major source of income.

 It is now a tourist centre specialising in dinghy sailing and other watersports such as windsurfing and jet-skiing.
 Nearby Porth Neigwl is also popular for surfing; it can hold large swells in the winter which can reach 1.5 m; however, the prevailing south-westerly winds can affect quality.

-The village has had a lifeboat station since 1869.
+The village had a lifeboat station from 1869 until 1931.
+A new inshore lifeboat station was opened in 1965.

 Central Abersoch has a variety of small shops as well as bars, restaurants, cafes and hotels.
 Boat trips around St Tudwal's Islands (one of which is owned by the famous survival instructor, Bear Grylls) to see the seals and other wildlife are available from the village.
 Abersoch is also popular for its close proximity to Snowdonia National Park, with Snowdon being visible from Abersoch Bay on clear days.
 There is an 18-hole golf course.

 Abersoch was named one of the best places to live in Wales in 2017.

 Because of Abersoch's popularity with tourists, particularly from northwest England and the western Midlands, there has been an increase in the sale of holiday homes in the area, and of the conversion of old properties into holiday lets.
 This has led locals, through the YesCymru campaign, to protest against rising house prices which push families away from the coastal towns where they were raised, as a result of high numbers of holiday lets compared with low numbers of families, Abersoch primary school was forced to close.
 Gwynedd Council has called for the Welsh government to step in to limit the number of homes allotted to each area.